 All animals naturally fast (stop digestion) when ill, and most religions have fasting as some sort of practice.
 But for our purposes we can use fasting to help clean the body as press the ‘reset button’.

-Detox has a many benefits for hair regrowth:
+Detox has a many benefits for healthy hair growth:

-All of these, in their own way help to regrow hair, and I discuss each one in detail in the Hair Equilibrium System, but I want to focus on just one right now: alkalising to inhibit 5AR.
+All of these, in their own way help to trigger new hair, but I want to focus on just one right now: alkalising to inhibit 5AR.

 5-alpha-reductase (5AR) is the enzyme that converts testosterone into DHT, and DHT is the hormone that widely known the cause hair loss.